-CPVC is an engineered thermoplastic material that has been used successfullt for years in a wide range of applications, including sprinkler systems.
+CPVC is an engineered thermoplastic material that has been used successfull for years in a wide range of applications, including sprinkler systems.
 There is no prefabrication or soldering required for installation - just a simple process of cutting and bonding using a one-step solvent cement.
 In addition, the total installed costs are almost always lower than those of the metallic alternatives.

 CPVC material will not support fire, and will only char when subjected to flame.
 In fire conditions, it performs superbly, and it has a fifteen year successful track record for this application.
 As may be expected, the system is fully tested and approved by Underwriters Laboratories (UL), Factory Mutual (FM) and the Loss Prevention Certification Board (LPCB).
 It also has UK approval under the Water Regulations (1999).

-• CPVC priovides a large, smooth internal diameter pipe that has a very low friction loss (Hazen-Williams C Factor = 150).
+• CPVC provides a large, smooth internal diameter pipe that has a very low friction loss (Hazen-Williams C Factor = 150).
 These exceptional characteristics can allow down-sizing to smaller diameters, reducing material and installation costs.

 • Unlike metal systems, the material is highly resistant to corrosion, pitting and scale build-up, giving long-term reductions in maintenance costs.
 CPVC has a life expectancy of 50 years with a safety factor of 2:1.